-The Mediation Act 2017 (which came into effect on 1 January 2018) requires solicitors to advise their clients of the merits of mediation as an alternative dispute resolution mechanism to issuing court proceedings in advance of issuing court proceedings.
+As discussed above, the Mediation Act 2017 (which came into effect on 1 January 2018) requires solicitors to advise their clients of the merits of mediation as an ADR mechanism in advance of issuing court proceedings.
 Prior to issuing proceedings, the Act requires the solicitor to swear a statutory declaration confirming that such advice has been provided, and this declaration must be filed with the originating document in the relevant court office when issuing proceedings.

 The courts cannot compel the parties to mediate disputes; however, in the High Court and Circuit Court, a judge may adjourn legal proceedings on application by either party to the action, or of its own initiative, to allow the parties to engage in an ADR process.
 When the parties decide to use the ADR process, the rules provide that the courts may extend the time for compliance with any provision of the rules.
-A party failing to mediate following a direction of the court can be penalised as to costs.
+A party failing to mediate following a direction of the court can be penalised in costs.